• Frequently Asked Questions from Parents

 What is a night nanny?

 Want to start the day fresh and rested in the morning?
-A night nanny takes over all nighttime care for your child.
-This way you can refuel during a well-deserved night's sleep.
-The night nanny is responsible at night for everything related to your baby; rocking, comforting, feeding and changing.
+A night nanny takes over all nighttime care for your child, so you can refuel during a well-deserved night's sleep.
+She does everything your baby needs: rocking, comforting, feeding and changing.

 How does a night with a night nanny work?